 “The future is already here – it is just not very evenly distributed.”
 (William Gibson)

-In addition to understanding external trends, it is also important to explore how limits in our own mental models - formed by language, culture, education and life experiences - can create blind spots that prevent us from seeing new opportunities – being “innovation blind” [link to MIR article].
+In addition to understanding external trends, it is also important to explore how limits in our own mental models - formed by language, culture, education and life experiences - can create blind spots that prevent us from seeing new opportunities – being “innovation blind”.
 To overcome innovation blindness, it helps to challenge assumptions using the “surely alarm”, identifying “toxic assumptions” and understanding how new technology is adopted and used across very different regions, industries, or lifestyles.

 We are engaging with young top talent from around the world to understand their visions of the future, and have engaged with startups and researchers not only in Palo Alto, Amsterdam or Berlin, but also in Beijing, Nairobi, Pretoria or Sao Paolo, where technology adoption shows very different patterns.

 We co-operate with a network of experts from academia and practice and conduct workshops to share our insights and foster dialogue about possible futures – and what they may mean for market insights and making better decisions.

 Projects and Workshops:

 Some partners in our network: